pySTEPS/pysteps/CONTRIBUTING.rst

 the **pysteps** repository.

 **IMPORTANT**
-However, for contribution requires a significant amount of work, we strongly suggest opening with the **enhancement** tag to encourage discussions.
+However, for contribution requires a significant amount of work, we strongly suggest tagging the issues with the **enhancement** tag to encourage discussions.
 The discussions resulting from that issue will help clarify the best way to approach the suggested changes or discuss potential concerns about the proposed changes.

 To include the contributions for collaborators, we use the usual `GitHub pull-request flow <https://help.github.com/en/articles/github-flow>`_.
 Once your proposed changes are ready, you need to create a pull request (PR) from your fork in your GitHub account.
 Afterward, core contributors will review your proposed changes, provide feedback in the PR discussion, and sometimes request changes to the code.
 Once the PR is ready, a Core Developer will merge the changes into the main branch.

 **Important:**
 It is strongly suggested that each PR only address a single objective (e.g., fix a bug, improve documentation, etc.).
 This will help to reduce the time needed to process the PR.
 For changes outside the PR's objectives, we highly recommend opening a new PR.

 Testing your changes
 ~~~~~~~~~~~~~~~~~~~~

 Before committing changes or creating pull requests, check that all the tests in the pysteps suite pass.
 See the :ref:`testing_pysteps` for the instruction to run the tests.

 Although it is not strictly needed, we suggest creating minimal tests for
 new contributions to ensure that it achieves the desired behavior.